2bndy5/RF24-Revamped/docs/configure_api.rst

 All pipes are configured to use the maximum default length of 32 bytes.

 .. note:: If the
-    `Dynamic Payload Length feature <configure_api.html#dynamic-payload-length-feature>`_
-    is enabled for any pipes, then the Static Payload Length setting is not used for that pipe(s).
+    `Dynamic Payload Length feature`_ is enabled for any pipe, then the Static Payload Length setting is not used for that pipe(s).

 Static Payload Length setters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^